N-bin-Andr/CV/cv.md

 Minsk City Clinical Oncologic Dispensary (Minsk, Belarus).
 Project: "Thyroid National Tissue Bank".

 #### Responsibility:
-- Participation in the development and creation of the electronic database "National Thyroid Tissue Bank".
+- Participation in the development and creation of the electronic database "National Thyroid Tissue Bank";
-- Testing and maintaining the pathological part of the database, selection of archival tissue.
+- Testing and maintaining the pathological part of the database, selection of archival tissue;
 - Video capture and digitization of video images for various nosoologies of thyroid pathology.

 Project: "Thyroid telepathology and telemedicine".